centaretraining/azuretraining/02-azure-shell.md

     az group show --name "$env:username-lunch-webapp-rg"
     ```

-    > The $env variable is a built in Powershell value that allows you to access system information.
-Here we are using it to get your Windows user name.
-We will be using the variable throughout the course to ensure your resources have unique names.  **Note: if you are using the Azure Shell you will have to replace instances of $env:username by hand**.
+    > The $env variable is a built in Powershell variable that exposes the environment variables on the system.
+Here we are using the username environment variable, `$env:username`, to get your Windows user name.
+We will be using variables throughout the course to ensure your resources have unique names.  **Note: if you are using the Azure Shell you might have to set $env:username by hand** (`$env:username="your user name"`).

     If you don't get any results back from this, you either selected the wrong subscription or entered your resource group name incorrectly.
 If you need to create the resource group again, run:
     ```powershell